-During a study published by the American Diabetes Association, type 1 diabetics saw an improved cognitive performance and preserved brain function during hypoglycemia after ingesting medium chain triglycerides (derived from coconut oil).
+During a study published by the American Diabetes Association, type 1 diabetics saw an improved cognitive performance and preserved brain function during hypoglycemia after ingesting medium-chain triglycerides (derived from coconut oil).

 The question is: does a ketogenic diet bring a true cognitive advantage for healthy people?
 And might ketosis encourage better brain health for the average person?

-A big element of how a ketogenic diet can offer benefits for brain function of healthy people has to do with its neuroprotective properties.
+A big element of how a ketogenic diet can offer benefits for the brain function of healthy people has to do with its neuroprotective properties.
 Think about the essential fatty acids omega-3 and omega-6, which are crucial for brain health and function.

 Most of our brain tissue is made up of fatty acids, so it makes sense that they would be vital for not only the overall health of the brain but also its important functions like learning and sensory execution.

-How can we obtain the essential fatty acids?
+How can we obtain essential fatty acids?

 The human body isn’t able to make essential fatty acids on its own, so we must obtain them from the diet, and a ketogenic diet is rich in them.
-The right ratio of omega-3s to omega-6s is typically between 1:1 and 1:4, and its important for brain health.
+The right ratio of omega-3s to omega-6s is typically between 1:1 and 1:4, and its importance for brain health.
 In a typical Western diet, the ratio falls more between 1:20 and 1:40, a recipe for oxidation and inflammation that isn’t helpful for mental wellness.

 A benefit of the ketogenic diet is its use of fats that help maintain the proper balance of omega-3s to omega-6s, including